rodneyshupe/Cookbook/Recipes/Sauces/FetaMintDipWithYogurt.rst

 2. Process all ingredients in food processor until smooth and creamy, about 30 seconds.
-Transfer dip to serving bowl, cover with plastic wrap, and refrigerate until flavors are blended, at least 1 hour; serve cold with crudités.
+Transfer dip to serving bowl, cover with plastic wrap, and refrigerate until flavors are blended, at least 1 hour; serve cold with crudites.
 (Can be refrigerated in airtight container for up to 2 days.)